hashan-mn/Universal-Share/README.md

 # UniversalShare Plugin

 A lightweight, customizable JavaScript plugin for adding social media sharing buttons to your website.
-No dependencies required!

 ## Features